fsy412/Nervos-Gitcoin-Hackathon/task_9/README.md

-# Gitcoin: 6) Use Force Bridge To Deposit Tokens From Ethereum To Polyjuice
+# Gitcoin: 9) Initiate Withdrawal Process From The Layer 2 Back To Layer 1

 ## 1. A screenshot of the console output immediately after running the withdraw command.